 What about being a cool nana?

-It’s not a matter of looking stylish but instead being aware of the latest trend about the music, technology, sport and even dance moves.
+It’s not a matter of looking stylish but instead being aware of the latest trend in music, technology, sport and even dance moves.
 Above all, we should never forget kids always expect a grandma as a rock-solid foundation of unconditional love.

 Share your knowledge on how to deal with difficult situations, project confidence, learn how to use an iPad to keep connected with them or how to make video calls using WhatsApp.